samuelpuliafito/newgrubstreet/content/tennessee-bookstore.md

 **The Bookshop**, Nashville

 This is the postage stamp-sized bookstore that East Nashville deserves.
 Its diminutive size is

 A disorganized used bookstore with limited turnover and the obligatory musty and humid basement.
 Not without its charms or occasional finds.
 The Eclectible Shop has wide selections in art, religion, cooking, political science, and regional history.
 Its fiction selection leaves much to be desired.

-#### Triangle

-#### Down East and Coastal North Carolina

 Updated 3/18/2022